JarodStreck/DAI-2022-SMTP/README.md

 - The recipients email addresses
 - The sender email address

+The method getContentType() will return a string containing the content type format used in the client.
+If the body of the mail contains HTML tags, the content type will be text/html, else it will be text/plain.

 **Message**

 A simple class that contains the basic implementation of a message i.e a subject and a body/content